jacopok/jacopok.github.io/_pages/projects.md

     1. Writing down the list of changes in `io-refactor` for review
     1. Consistent ephemeris computation for all detectors - time shift to implement from the atom interferometry paper
     1. Add frequency vector checks, enable simulation of DWD (deadline: __22nd of October__ roughly)
+        1. Maybe with the help of a master's student in Rome?
     1. Updating the `pypi` release of the code
 1. Preparing to finish the [Call of Cthulhu](CoC) "two shot" at GSSI (deadline: __23rd of October__)
 1. Contributing to the [LGWA](LGWA) whitepaper (deadline: __end of November__)